Our use of cookies

 If you choose a provider that charges more than we have allocated to meet your needs, you will need to make a contribution.
 This is also called a top-up.

 If you need a residential / nursing home we will offer you a home or homes that can meet your needs.
-Unfortunately this may not be as local as you may wish.
+It might not be as close to your home as you'd like.
 Alternatively if you would like to choose a different and more expensive home, you or someone else will need to pay the difference.
 We will check whether this arrangement is affordable for your family and can be maintained for the duration of your stay.

 If you own your own property and you move into a care home, the value of this will be taken into account when calculating your contribution.
 Financial help may be available during this process.